SageGram/jekyll-now/contact.md

 permalink: /contact/
 ---

-Hello simple, I am Taisa Grant a customer support master and an aspirting professional technical writer.
+Hello simple, I am Taisa Grant a customer support master and an aspiring professional technical writer.
 I enjoy learning and writing about new and inovative tehcnology.

 # Contact Information